Rugby league: Phil Gould slams replay decision in Titans' comeback win over Warriors

 It was the turning point in the game with the Warriors unable to challenge the scoreboard after the break with the Titans claiming their first win at home since last April.

-Warriors coach Todd Payten said he was "very disappointed" after the 12-0 start with players missing their assignments.
+Warriors coach Todd Payten said he was "very disappointed" after the 12-0 start, with players missing their assignments, but took the Bunker decision on the chin.

+"I didn't agree with it but if I was on the flip side of that in the other box, of course I'd agree with it," he said in the post-match press conference.